 Be careful though, because cheap Android phones sold through carriers typically offer the bare minimum specs.
 They’re missing key features or have older and outdated software.
 Another way to cut costs on a smartphone is the display.
 Most budget phones have very poor screens or low resolution.
 Those are the phones you want to avoid, and what we avoid in our roundup.

 Our suggestions all cost under $300 but are still good enough to recommend.
-No, you won’t get a curved display like the Galaxy S8.
-And other phones will have a slightly better camera, but these phones are better than you’d expect.
+No, you won’t get a curved display like the Galaxy S9+, but you can come close.
+Including a pre-owned Galaxy S8 for only $299.
+And while most phones will have a slightly better camera than what we’re showing you here, these phones are better than you’d expect.
 Each phone below is wallet-friendly yet still delivers that great experience you’re looking for.

 Google Nexus 5X